-2004 2005 3) Statutory Authority The applicable legislation has been codified under C.R.S.
+FYE June 30, 2008 FYE June 30, 2009 3) Statutory Authority The applicable legislation has been codified under C.R.S.
 23-3.3-401.
-D. Colorado Merit Program Colorado funds two state merit-based financial aid grant programs.
-Colorado Undergraduate Merit and Colorado Graduate Fellowship.
+D. Colorado Merit Program Colorado funds two state merit-based financial aid grant programs, Colorado Undergraduate Merit and Colorado Graduate Fellowship.
 The Colorado Undergraduate Merit program is a statewide effort to recognize undergraduate Colorado resident students attending public and private institutions of higher education for outstanding academic achievement.
-The Colorado Graduate Fellowship program provides institutions with funds to assist them in recruiting highly qualified graduate students.
-1) Student Eligibility In order to be eligible to receive a merit award, students must meet the following eligibility criteria: • Enrolled degree seeking undergraduate or graduate student; • Graduate students must be enrolled full-time; undergraduate students must be enrolled at least half time. • In good standing according to the Standards of Progress for graduate students; • Undergraduates must maintain a 3.0 cumulative G.P.A.
-2) Limitations on Awards Institutions may use not use funds for out-of-state undergraduate students.
-Institutions may not award merit funds to out-of-state graduate students.
-The limit on graduate merit awards is actual tuition plus \$5,000.
+1) Student Eligibility In order to be eligible to receive a merit award, students must meet the following eligibility criteria: • Enrolled degree seeking undergraduate or graduate student • Graduate students must be enrolled full-time; undergraduate students must be enrolled at least half time • In good standing according to the Standards of Progress for graduate students • Undergraduates must maintain a 3.5 cumulative G.P.A. • Satisfy the verification requirements in C.R.S.
+24-76.5-103 2) Limitations on Awards Institutions may not use funds for out-of-state students (undergraduate or graduate).
 Institutions may award partial awards.

-FYE June 30, 2004 FYE June 30, 2005 Students receiving Need-Based Assistance through State and/or Federal need-based financial aid programs shall not be precluded from receiving Undergraduate Merit awards.
-3) Renewal Awards Should institutional policy allow for renewal of awards, any statement that such an award will continue beyond one year must include the provision that such awards are contingent upon the criteria defined in CCHE's Financial Aid Policy and the availability of funds.
-4) Statutory Authority Authority for the Undergraduate Merit Award Program is contained in C.R.S.
+FYE June 30, 2008 FYF June 30, 2009 Students receiving Need-Based Assistance through State and/or Federal need-based financial aid programs shall not be precluded from receiving Undergraduate Merit awards.

+3) Renewal Awards

+Should institutional policy allow for renewal of awards, any statement that such an award will continue beyond one year must include the provision that such awards are contingent upon the criteria defined in CCHE's Financial Aid Policy and the availability of funds.

+4) Statutory Authority

+Authority for the Undergraduate Merit Award Program is contained in C.R.S.
 23-3.3-501.

-E. Governor's Opportunity Scholarship (formerly Colorado Diversity Grant The Governor's Opportunity Scholarship Program is a unique need- based financial aid program that provides no cost of attendance assistance and academic support to a limited number of low-income students.
-The intent of the program is to change enrollment and graduation patterns of low-income students by focusing state and federal financial assistance toward Colorado residents who are the least likely to attend college for financial reasons.
-Eligible recipients receive both academic and financial assistance for a specified amount of time (number of semesters) depending on the type of degree or certificate program in which the student enrolls.
+E. Governor's Opportunity Scholarship

+The Governor's Opportunity Scholarship Program (GOS) provides aid to cover the student's full cost of attendance and academic support to a limited number of low-income students (Note; Beginning in FY07-08, this program is being phased out and incoming students will not be eligible for the scholarship).
+The intent of the program is to change enrollment and graduation patterns of low-income students.
+Eligible recipients receive both academic and financial assistance for a specified amount of time (number of semesters).
 Participating institutions must provide appropriate academic support systems, which include, but are not limited to, tutoring, academic counseling and peer mentoring to ensure student retention.
 The financial assistance is renewed as long as the student maintains financial and academic eligibility as specified in the guidelines.

-1) Student Eligibility Requirements: Colorado resident for tuition classification purposes FYE FYE
+- 1) Student Eligibility Requirements: - Colorado resident for tuition classification purposes